Are you reading this blog on a work device?

 There are many components and layers to cybersecurity architecture including:

-• Application Security: Securing software and applications through regular code reviews, vulnerability assessments, and web application firewalls (WAFs) to help identify and mitigate application-level vulnerabilities.
+- Application Security: Securing software and applications through regular code reviews, vulnerability assessments, and web application firewalls (WAFs) to help identify and mitigate application-level vulnerabilities.
+Find out how Ardoq's Application Risk Management Solution can help organizations more efficiently assess application risk and support IT compliance.

-• Regulatory Compliance: Ensuring compliance with relevant industry regulations and data protection laws, as non-compliance can result in severe legal and financial consequences.
+- Regulatory Compliance: Ensuring compliance with relevant data protection laws and industry regulations such as DORA and SBOM, as non-compliance can result in severe legal and financial consequences.

 The Role of Cybersecurity Architects